aws-samples/aws-marketplace-serverless-saas-integration/README.md

 In the case of *contracts_with_subscription* all of the resources depicted on the diagram below will be created.

-In the case of a *contracts*, the resources market with orange circless will not be created.
+In the case of a *contracts*, the resources market with orange circles will not be created.

-In the case of a *subscriptions* the resources market with purple circless will not be created.
+In the case of a *subscriptions* the resources market with purple circles will not be created.

 The landing page is optional.
 Use the CreateRegistrationWebPage parameter.